rgladwell2/Contextualization-Pipeline/README.md

 # Psuedomonas-Pipeline
-A pipeline for P. Aeruginosa models
+A tutorial for contextualizing P. Aeruginosa models